werpu/tinydecscodegen/Readme.md

 ## What can the plugin do

+* Allows you to **generate a new** TinyDecorations (Annotated Angular 1.5+) or Angular 5 **project**.

-* Generate Typescript classes from Java Dto Files
+* Generate Typescript classes from Java Dto Files (with annotation support for mapped implementation classes)
 * Update existing generated typescript classes via the Intellij diff editor after a successful code generation
-* Generate Rest Clients from Spring Rest Endpoints
+* Generate Rest Clients from Spring and JaxRS Rest Endpoints
-* New ...
-Wizards for most of the Angular Artifacts supported by the Tiny Decorations project
+* Wizards for most of the Angular Artifacts supported by the Tiny Decorations project and Angular 5+
 * Auto updating of associated mdules if a new artifact is generated
+* Fallback option to use angular-cli for Angular 5+ projects
+* Integrates seamlessly into angular-cli for Angular 5+ projects

 ## Is this plugin usable already

-Yes definitely, I use both projects in a bigger project, so I am eating my own dogfood here.
-However the ui is bound to change, since it is very basic atm.
+Yes definitely, I use it together with TinyDecorations and Angular 5+ in a bigger projects, so I am eating my own dogfood here.
+However the ui is bound to change, since it is very basic atm, and smaller bugs can be expected.

+However since I currently develop this project alone in my limited sparetime without any payment on it, I am glad that I do not have to many users for this project atm.
+The project simply was created because I was in the needs of such tools and hence developed it on my own for my needs.
+If you think something is missing or if you want to donate code feel free to send me a code drop or add a feature request in the projects list.

-Hence there is no offical drop of the plugin into the Jetbrains repo.
+Hence there is no offical drop of the plugin into the Jetbrains repository.

 More info on how to use it fill follow soon, depending on my time